-As you read the book and work through the code examples, we'd appreciate your comments, criticisms, corrections and suggestions for improvement.
+As you read the book and work through the code examples and generative AI exercises, we'd appreciate your comments, criticisms, corrections and suggestions for improvement.
 Please send all correspondence, including questions, to deitel@deitel.com

 We'll respond promptly.
 Our best wishes for your success,